NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/_index.md

 ### Managing Policies

-Policies can be managed directly using the REST API or the `anchore-cli policy` command.
+Policies can be managed directly using the REST API or the `nextlinux-cli policy` command.

 #### Adding Policies from the CLI

-The `anchore-cli` tool allows you to upload policy bundles to the Anchore Engine.
+The `nextlinux-cli` tool allows you to upload policy bundles to the Anchore Engine.

-`anchore-cli policy add /path/to/policy/bundle.json`
+`nextlinux-cli policy add /path/to/policy/bundle.json`

 **Note:** Adding a policy bundle will **not** automatically set the bundle to be active, you will need to activate the bundle using the *activate* command.